ssl-hep/ServiceX/did_finder_rucio/README.md

 ## Overview
 This service is intended to run as part of a [ServiceX](https://github.com/ssl-hep/ServiceX) deployment.
-In that role it listens for Dataset Lookup requests on the `did_requests` RabbitMQ queue.
+In that role it listens for Dataset Lookup requests on the `rucio_did_requests` RabbitMQ queue.
 Upon receipt, it asks Rucio to resolve the dataset and return the files that make it up.
 These files are bundled up into 1,000 file chunks and sent to Rucio's replica client to find available copies on the grid.
 As these responses come back, the server selects a replica and